o3de/o3de-extras/Templates/Ros2ProjectTemplate/Docker/README.md

 Launching O3DE applications in a Docker container requires GPU acceleration support.
 (Make sure that the [nvidia-docker 2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) is installed.)

 ### Direct Access to the X Server
 The simulation docker image should be launched before bringing up the robot application.
-To run the robot application, first allow the container root user to access the running X server for display
+To run the robot application, first, allow the container root user to access the running X server for display

 ```
 xhost +local:root